Shipley-Energy/Avoca.AI.Documentation/README.md

 ## Notes
 - Ensure the API key is valid and included in the header.
-- The `BrandType` and `ProductId` must match the allowed values in the system.
+- The `BrandType` is the current Brand for the Order.